Menu

 2. Use structured output (Pydantic model)

-3. Include chain-of-thought for salary guessing when no salary is listed
+3. Include chain-of-thought for salary estimation when no salary is stated

 **Solution:**